petargyurov/megadetector-api/README.md

 For the most part, the functionality of the base `TFDetector` class remains unchanged.

-- abstracted the main class, `TFDetector`, from any CLI functionality
+- abstracted the main class, `TFDetector`, from (almost) any CLI functionality
 - the class has its own method to start detections
 - class instances can now be initialised with threshold params, amongst other things
 - refactored the class`ImagePathUtils` into a simple `utils.py` module;